getreu/tp-note/docs/source/tp-note--manpage.md

 filename.
 By convention, content templates appear in the configuration file in variables named '`[tmpl] *_content`'.

-Strings in the YAML front matter of content-templates are JSON encoded.
+Strings in the YAML front-matter of content-templates are JSON encoded.
-Therefore, all variables used in the front matter must pass an additional '`json_encode()`'-filter.
+Therefore, all variables used in the front-matter must pass an additional '`json_encode()`'-filter.
 For example, the variable '`{{ dir_path | stem }}`' becomes '`{{ dir_path | stem | json_encode() }}`' or just
 '`{{ dir_path | stem | json_encode }}`'.